1 September 2018

 This complex emotional interplay is a marked feature in political reputation management.

-6. Political reputation takes planning and preparation.
+6. Political reputation takes timing

 While political reputation is fast paced and ever changing, doing it right takes a lot of thorough preparation.
 Eruptions in political news may seem arbitrary or by chance, but there is often a powerful PR machine behind the release.
 And that release is often carefully timed.